zfmastery/expressive-essentials-skeleton-app-manual-build/README.md

 # Expressive Essentials Skeleton App Manual Build

-This repository shows the manual version of the Zend Expressive application, that’s developed in Zend Expressive Essentials.
+This repository shows the manual version of the Zend Expressive application, that's developed in Zend Expressive Essentials.

 ## Prerequisites